BakrAlqassab/chat-app/README.md

 # chat-app

-This Full stack Chat app project will be done with Html,Css, React as Front-end and node.js and PostgreSQL  as back-End
+This Full stack Chat app project will be done with Html,Css, React(Reduce,Hooks) as Front-end and node.js and PostgreSQL  as back-End

 to use the app need to :